Offseason practices get Cowboys' Prescott closer to return - WTMJ

 “It’s big.
 There’s no question about it,” the coach said.
 “Just getting the full-speed tempo and working on not just physically but the emotional and the mental components of it to be firing on all cylinders.
 This is exactly what he needed.”

 There were two surgeries.
-During on offseason session weeks ago, the team released a video of running back Ezekiel Elliott mimicking Prescott limping with one crutch, and his backfield mate responding by lifting the crutch and taking a few steps, with Prescott trying his best to disguise the limp.
+During a practice later in the 2020 season, the team released a video of running back Ezekiel Elliott mimicking Prescott limping with one crutch, and his backfield mate responding by lifting the crutch and taking a few steps, with Prescott trying his best to disguise the limp.

 Now, Prescott is pushing the limits of his rehab and recovery, within reason and while knowing he’s still a ways from having players flying — and falling — around him.